HimeshPant/earthly/README.md

 # earthly
-a repository reflecting my daily learning in web dev
+A repository reflecting my daily learning in web dev.